Firework advice for dog owners

 Long-term desensitisation

 It’s too late to desensitise your dogs just before and during fireworks season, so focus on sound blocking, ad-hoc counter conditioning and distracting them using food and chews.
-Start desensitisation around March/April after your dog has not encountered the stressor for a while.
+Next year, you could start desensitisation around March/April after your dog has not encountered the stressor for a while.
+However, the research suggests that this may not be as effective as ad-hoc counter conditioning, medication, positive distraction etc.

 By following these steps, you can help your dog stay calm and safe during fireworks, ensuring a less stressful experience for both of you.